microsoft/Federal-Business-Applications/README.md

 # US Government Business Applications Demo Repository

 Welcome to the US Government Business Applications Demo Repository.
-This repository was created to showcase sample solutions that run in the Power Platform and D365 in our various US sovereign government clouds.
+This repository was created to showcase sample solutions that run in the Power Platform and Dynamics 365 in our various US sovereign government clouds.

 ![US Federal Biz Apps Logo](https://repository-images.githubusercontent.com/377017613/deaf534a-73aa-4b26-a3e5-a384b8bf158a)